w3c/wai-curricula/content/index.md

 ## Structure and Terminology

-Each part of this curricula (Foundation, Developer, Designer, Author) has:
+Each part of these curricula (Foundation, Developer, Designer, Author) has:

 * **Prerequisites** &mdash; Competencies expected for students to have previously acquired.
 * **Modules** &mdash; Designed to be taught and assessed in their entirety.